francopestilli/neuroanatomy-lab/README.md

 This virtual lab in neuroanatomy is subdivided into different sections.
 The early sections focus on anatomical strcutre, terms and organization.
 Later strcutres focus on the role that some of the structures play in human cognition, perception and disease.

-### The brain from the outside: Overview of the brain cortex and white matter.

-### The brain from the outside: The Meninges – Dura Mater, Arachnoid the Subarachnoid space.

 #### The Brain Meninges
 The 3D model below shows the brain cortex partially wrapped in the brain meniges (Dura Mater and Ararchnoid).